Select Dynamic field

 3. Get better at relaxed breathing

 When practicing breathing techniques, starting your practice on land is imperative.
 First, do dry breath-holds to understand how the technique may feel when implemented.
-Next, go to a local pool and try doing these same techniques in shallow water.
+Next, go to a local pool and try these techniques in shallow water.
 Finally, practice these simple breathing techniques in deeper waters only when you’ve got the basics down.

 The Frenzel technique is one of the most critical breathing techniques recommended by professional, free divers and instructors.
 It will allow you to quickly equalize the pressure in your ears as you dive deeper and deeper downwards.